EndlessReform/MinistryOfColonization/README.md

   <img src="https://img.shields.io/badge/powered%20by-arwes-02b2d4.svg" alt="arwes" />
 </a>

-This website is a very lightly edited fork of the open-source SoulExtract website, reused for a final project on the Fermi Paradox and human existential risk.
+This website is my final project in the University of Chicago's Big Problems course on the Fermi Paradox and human existential risk.
 For the philosophy behind the project, read `writeup.md`, also in the home directory.

-The website was powered by the **[Arwes](https://arwes.dev)** project.
+Credit for the code goes entirely to the music website SoulExtract, of which this is a fork.
+Many thanks to them for a great and extensible design!
+The UI is powered by the **[Arwes](https://arwes.dev)** project.